Northern lights, Sámi culture, wildlife, dogsledding, ICEHOTEL and astro photo tour in Lapland - 6 days

 Mountain Landscapes, Aurora Borealis and Astro Photography: This day offers the perfect a mix of outdoor photography and tuition.
 Abisko National Park and its surroundings are an adventurer’s playground, and offer a diverse range of subject matter for great photography.
 Depending on your preferences and previous activities, we will spend time on editing your images.
 We can also go through how to best edit images of the Milky Way, nebula and other deep sky objects.

 After a 3 course dinner, we jump on a snowmobile and head into the wilderness to a traditional lavvu, set up in our own location to provide a wonderful foreground for the aurora, or a great subject to photograph in its own right.
 We’ll also have a fire in the tent and have a chance to sit and talk about everything we’ve experienced during our tour.
 It’s a wonderful time to reflect on our trip and spend time with new friends in the group, who by now know each other rather well!

 Departure: After dragging ourselves out of bed and having breakfast, you depart at a civilized mid-morning time to Kiruna for some shopping, visiting the church in Kiruna and then to the airport.
 You may like to spend more time in Stockholm, or stop over at one of the many wonderful European destinations on your way home.
 By now you will be wanting to sleep for a million years, but you will not be able to wipe the smile off your face!
 We recommend booking your departure flight at the earliest around lunch time.

-Lappland Media & Photo Adventures - your guide in Lapland to photograph the northern lights
+Lappland Media & Photo Adventures - your northern lights photo tour guide in Lapland

 Why should you choose us for your next photo adventure?